PeiyunZhao/Movie-Theater-Ticket-App/README.md

 - User cancels previous purchased ticket

-	Scenario: If the user regrets purchasing the ticket, he will send a cancelation request to the system.
+	Scenario: If the user regrets purchasing the ticket, he will send a cancellation request to the system.
 Once the system processes and approves the cancellation, the refund will be processed to the original payment institution that the user entered.
 	Objects:
 	- cancellation
 	- receipt